mcataford/Learn2Code/IntroToPython/2. Program basics/ProgramBasics.md

 1. Executing code
 2. Variables
 3. Functions
-4. Review
+4. Review & Summary

 ## 1. Executing code

-### 1.1 Using the Python interpreter console
+### Using the Python interpreter console

 When we introduced the __Python interpreter__, we mentioned that it had the power to read our programs line by line, executing them as it goes.
 Of course, this is usually done on a completed program contained in one or several files; however, the interpreter also allows us to _interactively_ run commands.